Osama Hawsawi: Anderlecht

-In April 2012, Hawsawi signed a two-year contract with Belgian side Anderlecht, making him the only member of the Saudi Arabia national team to play in Europe at the time.
+In April 2012, Hawsawi signed a two-year contract with Belgian side Anderlecht, making him the only member of the Saudi Arabia national football team to play in Europe at the time.
 Hawsawi was the first Saudi Arabian to play for the club and in the league.
 He described his time at Anderlecht as 'forgettable' due to lack of playing time at the club and only made one appearance for the club when played as a centre back in a 1–1 draw against OH Leuven on 25 August 2012.
 Hawsawi was also on the substitute bench when Anderlecht won the Belgian Super Cup but he wasn't substituted.

 Al-Ahli

 In November 2012, Hawsawi finally left Belgium to return to his homeland by joining Al-Ahli for 1.5 million.

 Al-Hilal

 In 2016, Al-Hilal made Hawsawi return to Al-Hilal for 5.5 million dollars (21 million riyals).
 In his first season he won the Saudi King's Cup & the Saudi Professional League.
 In his second season with Al-Hilal, he helped the club win a second consecutive league title and reach the finals of the 2017 AFC Champions League.